awsdocs/amazon-emr-management-guide/doc_source/emr-instance-purchasing-options.md

 ## Spot Instances<a name="emr-spot-instances"></a>

 Spot Instances in Amazon EMR provide an option for you to purchase Amazon EC2 instance capacity at a reduced cost as compared to On\-Demand purchasing\.
-The disadvantage of using Spot Instances is that instances may terminate unpredictably as prices fluctuate\.
+The disadvantage of using Spot Instances is that instances may terminate if Spot capacity becomes unavailable for the instance type you are running\.
 For more information about when using Spot Instances may be appropriate for your application, see [When should you use Spot Instances?](emr-plan-instances-guidelines.md#emr-plan-spot-instances)\.

 When Amazon EC2 has unused capacity, it offers EC2 instances at a reduced cost, called the *Spot price*\.
 This price fluctuates based on availability and demand, and is established by Region and Availability Zone\.
 When you choose Spot Instances, you specify the maximum Spot price that you're willing to pay for each EC2 instance type\.
 When the Spot price in the cluster's Availability Zone is below the maximum Spot price specified for that instance type, the instances launch\.
 While instances run, you're charged at the current Spot price *not your maximum Spot price*\.